Planning & Zoning

 Specific Use Permit (SUP)

-A SUP is required for certain types of uses.
-Article 4 of the Zoning Ordinance defines which uses require a SUP.
+A Specific Use Permit is required for certain types of uses.
+Article 4 of the Zoning Ordinance defines which uses require a Specific Use Permit.
 A Specific Use Permit Application must be submitted and approved by the City Council before the use is permitted.
-A site plan is required to support an SUP application.
+A site plan is required to support a Specific Use Permit application.

 Variance/Special Exception Request